 There are tens of thousands species of fish, not to mention all the other aquatic animals.
 Their habitat covers three quarters of the planet, and yet we don't know them; because of that, we decimate them on a large scale in terrible conditions.

-Consideration for animals is increasing, but hardly for fishes, even though they represent the huge majority (95%) of the victims of animal consumption.
-It is from 1000 to 3000 billion fishes that are killed every year.
+Consideration for animals is increasing, but hardly for fish, even though they represent the huge majority (95%) of the victims of animal consumption.
+It is from 1000 to 3000 billion fish that are killed every year.

 We attend this inconceivable massacre without doing anything.